couchbaselabs/vscode-cblite/README.md

 By default only SQL++ (aka N1QL) commands are enabled, and so only those will be covered here.
 Beware of dragons if you enable JSON queries.

-To run a query, right click on an opened database and select New N1QL Query.
+To run a query, right click on an opened database and select New SQL++ Query.
 That will open a new document in which you can run your query and get the results:

 <img src="resources/readme/run_query.gif" alt="Run a Query" />